ejplatform/ej-server/README.rst

 Documentation
 ~~~~~~~~~~~~~

-Documentation can be updated with `$ sphinx-autobuild docs build/docs` and will be available at http://localhost:8000/docs.
+Documentation can be updated with `$ sphinx-build docs build/docs` and will be available at http://localhost:8000/docs.

 Using docker
 ------------